Caring for Your Own Dead in South Carolina

 If one is interested in caring for their own dead it’s important to plan ahead.
-While the practice is legal in
+While the practice

-ignorance and others of intent.
+barriers—some because of ignorance and others of intent.

 While doing the research for this brochure we learned that “some” hospitals will release a body

 only to a funeral director or his/her removal service.
-While this is a violation of the law, it can be a daunting barrier for most
+While this is a violation of the law, it can

-s/he may be unwilling to cooperate with a request to bypass services in which
+a funeral director, s/he may be unwilling to cooperate with a request to bypass services in which

 they or other funeral directors have a financial interest.

 If you encounter problems such as this and there is time to intervene, the Funeral Consumers

 Alliance—either the SC affiliate or the national office—may be able to assist you.
 We would

 Links or the About Us pages of this website.

 Unless and until hospitals become more accustomed to handling such requests, you are likely to

 be met with confused or otherwise uncooperative staff.

 How can the body be transported?

 Once arrangements have been made with either the cemetery or the crematory, the body can be

-placed into a suitable container and loaded into a SUV, van, or truck.
+placed into a suitable container and loaded into an SUV, van, or truck.
 Most crematories require

-that the body arrive in a casket or alternative container so that their staff need not handle the
+that the body arrives in a casket or alternative container so that their staff need not handle the

 Most cemeteries may require an outer burial container (vault), but it may be possible to

 Where can I get additional information?

 Final Rights: Reclaiming the American Way of Death (2011) This book, by Joshua Slocum and

-Lisa Carlson, is a successor to two earlier volumes published in 1987 and 1998.
+Lisa Carlson is a successor to two earlier volumes published in 1987 and 1998.
 It is a complete

 guide to understanding your options and your rights regarding caring for the dead.
 Copies are

 A Family Undertaking